Galatasaray High School: Integrated Education System (1992–present)

 In the 1990s, Galatasaray High School entered another period of transformation.
 The signing of the Turkish-French Bilateral Agreement of 1992 led to the foundation of Galatasaray University which essentially grew out of the Lycée.
-With the addition of a new primary education school, the three units emerged as autonomous components of an integrated education system under the aegis of the University.
+With the addition of a new primary education school, the three units emerged as autonomous components of an integrated education system under the aegis of the university.

 Admission to the High School (or Lycée) is by selective examinations and about one hundred children a year are admitted.
 Many graduates of the High School continue their education at Galatasaray University, where 25 percent of the enrolment quota is reserved for them.

 Until 1997, the High School provided eight years of education.
 After children had completed the five-year compulsory primary school course, they undertook two years of preparatory, three years of junior high, and three years of senior high school education.
 In the 2003–2004 academic year Galatasaray High School became a five-year senior high school, with the introduction of the eight-year compulsory primary education system in Turkey, including one year of preparation.

 Galatasaray has a diverse student body, with students coming from every part of the country.
 The current curriculum consists of a blend of Turkish and French curricula, plus a number of additional language courses and elective subjects.
 Courses on Turkish literature, geography, history, ethics, and art are taught in Turkish, while French Literature, philosophy, sociology, mathematics, and science courses use French as the language of instruction.
 In addition, English is taught in the primary school from the sixth grade, while Italian and Latin are taught in the high school.
 There is also some exposure to Ottoman Turkish, Persian, and Arabic through literature and religion classes, as well as Greek through French classes.

-The students set up an English Club in 1997, which regularly participates in the Harvard Model United Nations Conferences and the European Youth Parliament's International Sessions and other events throughout the year.
+The students set up an English Club in 1997, which also started to participate in the Harvard Model United Nations Conferences and the European Youth Parliament's International Sessions and other events through the year.
+The school itself started to organize its own Model United Nations conference, albeit the club itself is closed indefinitely.

 The Lycée de Galatasaray diploma is equivalent to the French Baccalaureate, and graduates of Galatasaray are admitted to universities in France without further examinations.